dodycode/remix-chatapp/README.md

 - If you want to test the chat, make sure you have 2 different github account.
 Then, login with different account in different browser.

 ## Todo
-- [x] Change Server Sent Event to WebSocket.
-Currently the chat app using Server Sent Event to subscribe event. - ISSUE FIXED, still using Server Sent Event but it works fine now.
 - [ ] Multiple login provider.
 Currently the chat app only support login with github.
 I want to add more login provider like google, facebook, etc.
 - [ ] Responsive UI.
 Currently some elements not responsive yet.
 - [ ] Add more features.
 Currently the chat app only have basic features. (maybe will do this when have free time)